httpwg/wg-materials/ietf115/minutes.md

 DS: It's a matter of time, the energy is going on the DNS resolver that ships with Chrome, and the fallback to `getaddrinfo ` is unlikely to get any love.
 It'll take us a while to get support on all platforms.

-LP: As someone responsible for getting to H3 to work, I approve of teh shape of this solution, the GH suggestion is interesting.
+LP: As someone responsible for getting to H3 to work, I approve of the shape of this solution, the GH suggestion is interesting.
 I don't feel strongly about getting rid of the AltSvc header quickly, adding AltSvcB solves our pain currently.

-MT: There is an issue with teh avavilibilyt of HTTPS records, and we get on the order of 2% errors for A / AAAA, but 5% for HTTPS records, and 45% for DNSSEC.
+MT: There is an issue with the availability of HTTPS records, and we get on the order of 2% errors for A / AAAA, but 5% for HTTPS records, and 45% for DNSSEC.
 This really hinges on how much H3 are you willing to sacrifice on the altar of making progress.
 Eventually the 2-3% of networks who don't pass on HTTPS records might be small enough that it's acceptable (to kill AltSvc).

 ### [ORIGIN H3](https://datatracker.ietf.org/doc/draft-ietf-httpbis-origin-h3) - [slides](origin.pdf)
 MB presenting